Clinical Lab Science vs. Clinical Research

 Search For Schools

-Clinical laboratory scientists, sometimes referred to as medical laboratory scientists, specialize in laboratory information and services that inform the diagnosis, treatment, and monitoring of medical conditions.
+Clinical laboratory scientists, sometimes called medical laboratory scientists, specialize in laboratory information and services that inform the diagnosis, treatment, and monitoring of medical conditions.
 They may perform tests, interpret results, or develop entirely new laboratory tests and processes.

 Prospective clinical laboratory scientists often pursue undergraduate degrees in clinical laboratory science (or a related field) at institutions accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), and then sit for a certification exam through the American Society for Clinical Pathology (ASCP).

-Clinical researchers, on the other hand, use scientific investigation methods to study human health and illness, and answer specific questions about medicine and behavior.
-They may design or administer studies that investigate a particular disease or evaluate a new drug’s effectiveness and impact.
+On the other hand, clinical researchers use scientific investigation methods to study human health and illness and answer specific questions about medicine and behavior.
+They may design or administer studies investigating a particular disease or evaluate a new drug’s effectiveness and impact.

-Clinical researchers often attain graduate-level education through doctoral degrees in medicine or philosophy (MD or PhD), and according to the United States Bureau of Labor Statistics (BLS), many pursue both due to the increased job opportunities and higher starting salaries that go with it.
+Clinical researchers often attain graduate-level education through doctoral degrees in medicine or philosophy (MD or PhD).
+According to the United States Bureau of Labor Statistics (BLS), many pursue both due to increased job opportunities and higher starting salaries.
 Further certification through a professional society such as the Association for Clinical Research Professionals (ACRP) can distinguish a clinical researcher further in a field that is expected to grow almost twice as fast as the average for all occupations, according to the BLS.

-Clinical laboratory science and clinical research both take a scientific and investigative approach to answering medical questions, but each involves a different set of methodological approaches, institutional certifications, work responsibilities, and educational requirements.
-When choosing between the two fields of study, it is important to dig into the details to find out exactly what separates them.
+Clinical laboratory science and clinical research take a scientific and investigative approach to answering medical questions.
+Still, each involves different methodological approaches, institutional certifications, work responsibilities, and educational requirements.
+When choosing between the two fields of study, it is essential to dig into the details to determine precisely what separates them.